pratikfuse/react-mono-repo/README.md

-# Qryptek Frontend Application
+# Web Frontend Application

-This repository contains the frontend application written in React for Qryptek project.
+This repository contains the frontend application written in React for web project.

 - Multi Tenant System